 5. Use Targeting to Reach the Right Audience

-Leverage contextual advertising to reach consumers based on their life stage.
+2. Leverage contextual advertising to reach consumers based on their life stage.
 School is a major milestone in most people’s lives–for students and parents alike.
 You can leverage contextual targeting to place back to school ads on pages that align with the content your target audience engages with.
 For example, a parent is likely to read articles that cover how to prepare their child for the first day of school.
 With contextual advertising, you can place ads for your back to school clothing, accessories, or tech products on those pages.
 That way, your ads reach your target audience in a receptive frame of mind.

-Expand your 1st-party reach and use CRM data.
+3. Expand your first-party reach and use CRM data.
 First-party audiences built off of site visits and site conversions are ideal for building lookalike audiences.
 A lookalike audience helps you reach potential consumers who are likely to share similar interests and behaviours with your existing customers.
 You can also leverage 1st-party data to build out retargeting campaigns that capture visitors who have shown interest in your brand and product previously.

-Dynamically retarget individuals with personalized native or display ads.
+4. Dynamically retarget individuals with personalized native or display ads.
 Retargeting campaigns are a key tactic in programmatic targeting because they enable you to remind users about product offerings that they’ve browsed before.
 Dynamic retargeting differs from standard retargeting where generic ads are served to users who have visited your site.
 Standard retargeting ads will remind a user of your brand message, but a dynamic retargeting ad takes it further by reminding a user of an exact item they were looking at.

 Plan A+ Back to School Advertising Campaigns

-The National Retail Federation estimates households will spend an average of $864 USD for the 2022-2023 K-12 school year, up nearly 2% over the $849 USD spent in 2021.
-Back to college spending was $1,199 USD per household, totalling $73.9 billion in 2022.
+The National Retail Federation estimated that households were going to spend an average of $890 USD for the 2023-2024 K-12 school year, $25 more than in 2022.
+Back to college spending was $1,366 USD per household, totaling $90 billion USD in 2023.

 With education shifting to a digital-first model and consumers increasing their time spent on digital channels, running your back to school campaigns on programmatic is a perfect opportunity to tap into this growing market.